-URI GreenSkills is a local green jobs program that employs high school students and ex-offenders through the planting of trees.
+URI GreenSkills is a local green jobs program that employs high school students and adults with employment barriers through the planting of trees.
 GreenSkills connects people to their communities, their environment, and each other.

-Listen to what past GreenSkills Interns have to say:
+Listen to what GreenSkills Participants have to say:

 This next video was created by seniors at Common Ground High School, one of our GreenSkills partner schools.
 Every Common Ground senior is charged with developing a culminating group project that builds on what they have learned while at Common Ground and addresses an issue facing their community.
 In 2014 the entire Common Ground community, and especially the senior class, dealt with a tremendous tragedy when student, friend, son, and senior Javier Martinez was shot and killed.
 Recognizing action as part of the healing process, many seniors directed their projects on how to end gun violence in New Haven.
 Because Javier was an intern in the GreenSkills program, this video project highlighted the correlation between violence and tree coverage.